hyphacoop/two.compost.digital/content/pieces/resister-the-killjoy-cooking-network/index.md

 ---
-title: Re:Sister - The Killjoy Cooking Network
+title: 'Re: Sister - Killjoy Cooking Network'
-author: Eeshita Kapadiya
+author: Eeshita Kapadiya and Mrinalini Sebastian
 customClass: openseadragon-map-container
+description: What happens when two women write to each other about food?
+weight: 3
 ---

 Dear Reader,